michielbdejong/website/documents/nlnet-grant.md

 - the perfect one: NLnet finances the standard and the implementation.
 - if it is not possible, we ask NLnet to kindly finance the standard, and we take care of financing the implementation through crowdfunding and freelance.

-In the latter case, the implementation stable release would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is successful.
+In the latter case, the stable release of the implementation would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is successful.
 Or many months in case we have to freelance to finish the project.

 ## 7. Project risks

 ###  7.1.
 HSP standard Adoption

 If the standard is too complicated to set up, or it involves too much changes to their existing infrastructure, HSP will not adopt the standard.
 So we have to aim at simplicity.
-We might also need to implement some sort of traduction of already exisiting app store manifest files.
+We might also need to implement some sort of traduction of already existing app store manifest files.
 This way we can have an easy implementation for the already existing app store.

 To mitigate this risk, we really need to focus on involving the community as soon as possible during the project.
 The sooner the better.
 And we also need to involve as many different actors as possible, i.e. for-profit HSP, associatives HSP, FOSIA store.

 ###  7.2.
 End users Adoption

 For the implementation phase, the first risk is that we don't manage to convince people that our solution is better than YouNameIt SaaS.
 Most of people nowadays use proprietary SaaS and get used to their simplicity and integration.
 We know that our solution will be a bit more complicated and less integrated.
 At the beginning, it will be of course impossible to reach a user experience à la Apple.
-Plus, for our indiehost network long term sustainability, we aim at a donation based business model (like wikipedia) to finance salaries of hosters.
+Plus, for our IndieHosters network long term sustainability, we aim at a pay-what-you-like model (like wikipedia) to finance salaries of hosters.
 It might be difficult to convince people to give money for a software they can have in exchange of their private data (which people value less and less).

 To mitigate this risk we aim firstly at people aware of privacy issues on Internet.
 We hope this circle of early adopters will convince their circles, and little by little reach critical mass.

 For the long term sustainability, we aim our standard to all kind of hosters:
 - for-profit hosters (e.g. OVH, Gandi, 1and1)
 - hosters reselling personal data (we are fine with that as long as the end user is aware)
-- non-profit hosters (e.g. riseup, ecobytes, indiehosters)
+- non-profit hosters (e.g. riseup, ecobytes, IndieHosters)

 We find this way to be really healthy ecosystem.
 Then users will have choice among HSP.
 And if they want to pay with their private data, they'll also be free to do so.
 At least this is a closer definition of what we call an open and free (like in freedom) Internet.